JasonTypesCodes/recipes/smoked-chicken.md

  + Had issues maintaining 275 degrees in smoker.
 I think 300 is probably OK.
  + Want to experiment with placing chicken in a pan with a little stock in the bottom and covering with foil to finish.
 Maybe transfer once color looks good and thigh reaches 160.
  + Probably don't need salt on outside of chicken with the brine.

+### 8/12/2018

+ + Added ground corrainder to the outer spices and it went very well.
+ + Drip pan provided some protection and better color / skin.
+I think with the drip pan in place I might be able to smoke at 300 to color and then 350 to finish.